-The top-10 shows/circuits require exhibitors to be the owner or related to the owner of the horse or have an AQHA show lease or permit.
-If the top-10 show does not allow permits, an AQHA show lease must be on file with AQHA.
+The top-10 shows/circuits require exhibitors to be the owner or related to the owner of the horse or have an AQHA show lease.
+An AQHA show lease must be on file with AQHA.
 The top-10 shows/circuits are determined by the total number of entries the previous year and can change from year to year.

-Top-10 shows/circuits that will require a permit or AQHA show lease for Level 1 competition in 2018:
+Top-10 shows/circuits that will require ownership, relationship to owner or an AQHA show lease for Level 1 competition in 2023: